jabanto22/COMP90042-NLP-Project/README.md

 tweet, unique ID of the tweet, etc.

 For this task, a sentence-pair binary classifier built on pre-trained BERT model was implemented using PyTorch.

+### Task2
+Using the trained rumour classifier from **Task1**, rumours from a COVID-19 set of tweets were detected to understand the popular hashtags and difference in setiments of rumour vs. non-rumour tweets.